 Having a history of abnormal Pap tests (Pap smears).

 Possible signs of vulvar cancer include bleeding or itching.

-A lump in the vulva.
+A lump or growth on the vulva.

 Tests that examine the vulva are used to detect (find) and diagnose vulvar cancer.